Certifying long-range quantum correlations through routed Bell tests: Introduction

 This motivates us to introduce a proper definition of \emph{short-range quantum correlations}, which suitably captures long-range nonlocality and the potential tradeoff between \SP and \LP tests in routed Bell experiments.
 We then show that short-range quantum correlations (and incidentally the correlations considered by CVP) can be characterized through standard semidefinite-programming hierarchies for non-commutative polynomial optimization.
 Based on this formulation, we derive new \LP bounds and show that \SP tests do lead to weakened conditions for \LP tests.
 Although they allow for reducing the detection efficiency threshold necessary to certify long-range quantum correlations, the improvements are considerably smaller than those suggested by CVP's analysis and the bound \eqref{eq:CHSHtradeoff}.
 In particular, we point out that there exists fundamental lower-bounds on the critical detection efficiency $\eta_\zl$ of the distant measurement device $B_\zl$, namely $\eta_\zl>1/M$ where $M$ is the number of measurement settings of $B_\zl$.
 The same lower-bounds hold for regular Bell tests and imply that routed Bell experiments cannot be used to demonstrate long-range quantum nonlocality at arbitrarily large distances.

 This paper is organized as follows.
 We first briefly review, in Section~\ref{sec:CVPmodels}, the class of models considered by CVP and present an example of a short-range quantum correlation that violates the bound \eqref{eq:CHSHtradeoff}.
+The reader not interested in an extensive analysis of CVP models may skip Section~\ref{sec:CVPmodels} without loss of continuity.
 In Section~\ref{sec:RoutedBellSRQ}, we introduce more formally our definition of short-range and long-range quantum correlations in routed Bell experiments.
 We also analyze more generally various classes of correlations that can be obtained in routed Bell experiments and show how they can be characterized through standard semidefinite-programming hierarchies for non-commutative polynomial optimization.
 In Section~\ref{sec:SPvsLP}, we derive new \emph{SP}/\LP relations valid according to our definition.
 In Section~\ref{sec:dec}, we analyze the required detection efficiencies required to demonstrate long-range quantum correlations in routed Bell experiments.
 We conclude with a discussion of our results.